By Sharon Prudhomme~

 This recipe is a great recipe for fall get-togethers and parties and a delicious fondue type treat.

 Guests spear their own apple chunks, dip into batter and fry in a hot fondue pot with oil or a Fry Daddy.

 When I was a young girl, my father would make these for the whole neighborhood on a cold winter afternoon while mom made tons of hot cocoa.
 The entire neighborhood would come back from the lake and enjoy these after ice-skating.

 Apples (softer varieties are best-granny smith, golden delicious) peeled, cored and cut into chunks

 sugar or Sweet ‘n Low-2 tablespoons or 1-2 packs(to taste)

 powdered sugar (10X)

 Whisk all ingredients together until completely blended and smooth.
-Heat oil in deep pan or use Fry Daddy.
-Using tongs, dip apple chunks into batter-coat – allow excess to drip off and gently lower into oil.
+Heat oil in a deep pan or use Fry Daddy.
+Using tongs, dip apple chunks into batter-coat – allow excess to drip off and gently lower into the oil.
 Be careful not to drop and splash hot oil!
-When coated pieces are floating and golden brown, remove with slotted spoon and place onto paper towels or newspaper to drain.
+When coated pieces are floating and golden brown, remove with a slotted spoon and place onto paper towels or newspaper to drain.
 Have powdered sugar in a shaker and shake a good amount over all the pieces.
 Yum!!
 This is always a fun group activity that brings friends and family together.
 Smiles abound with this one!!